 - Pam Koger-Jesup, Executive Assistant

 NPI's trainings are taught by nationally recognized educators, consultants, and practitioners in historic preservation, archaeology, architecture and landscape architecture, conservation, engineering, historical research, laws and regulations, planning, restoration, technology, and cultural resource management.
 NPI reserves the right to substitute an instructor if necessary and will notify registered participants whenever possible.
 To learn more about an instructor, visit the Faculty page and click on an instructor's name.
 Read more.

-For 2019-2020, NPI has received a grant from the Historic Preservation Education Foundation (HPEF).
-A new seminar on Risk Assessment and Resiliency Planning for Cultural Resources is in part funded by HPEF.
+NPI has received a grant from the Historic Preservation Education Foundation (HPEF).
+A new seminar on Risk Assessment and Resiliency Planning for Cultural Resources will in part funded by HPEF.
 In the past, NPI has received grants from:

 - Institute of Museum and Library Services (IMLS)